Beta Feature — Meeting Copilot is currently in beta. To request access, please reach out to the Tenzo team directly.

 Job Description Generation (Intake)

-For intake meetings, Tenzo instead runs a job description generation pipeline after the bot finishes:- The job description template on the preset is rendered with details extracted from the conversation (title, requirements, responsibilities, etc.).
+For intake meetings, Tenzo instead runs a job description generation pipeline after the bot finishes:- Each job description template on the preset is rendered with details extracted from the conversation (title, requirements, responsibilities, etc.).
+When your ATS exposes multiple description fields, every field’s template is rendered into its own job description; otherwise the single generic template produces one job description.

 - If any non-description fields are selected in the template’s ATS Job Sync list, a second AI pass extracts structured values for those fields from the transcript (e.g. salary, start date, employment type, location).